Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 East Park's lifestyle is quiet, practical, and car-friendly.

-Your lifestyle report describes East Park as peaceful, with low street noise and a relaxed atmosphere.
+The area describes East Park as peaceful, with low street noise and a relaxed atmosphere.
 It also shows strong access to groceries, cafés, shopping, restaurants, and nearby primary schools.

 Parks, Amenities, and HOA/CDD Notes